nucular/sfxrlua/README.md

 - !
 The Lowpass and Highpass filters sounds distorted.
 - !
 Changing is broken when the amount is < 0.
 - Sometimes (sometimes!) the generator yields nil, which causes setSample to fail.
-- ? `Sound.repeatSpeed`, `Sound.waveType` and `Sound.frequency.deltaSlide` should be lowercased instead of camelcased.
 - ?
 Everything seems to be pitched slightly higher than at the original (floating point error?)